 Hellebores are in the Ranunculaceae family and there are over 20 varieties.
 Helleborus foetidus or the Bear Foot Hellebore can handle a little more sun than the others, has uniquely serrated leaves and the flower is a pastel green.

 Helleborus niger, known as the Christmas Rose, is hardy in zones 3-8.
-In the warmer zones it blooms around Christmas.
-It has pure white rose like flowers.
+In the warmer zones, it blooms around Christmas.
+It has pure white rose-like flowers.

 Once they finish flowering allow the flowers to fall and they will readily self-sew near the existing plants.
 If you want to collect seeds do so in late spring through early summer once the flowers are fading and capsules swell.
-Remove shiny black seeds from capsules and sew in areas that you would like.
-Lightly rake in but do not bury.
-As the sap of the hellebore can be caustic, I would recommend wearing gloves during this process.
+Remove the shiny black seeds from their capsules and sew in areas that you would like.
+Lightly rake the seed in but do not bury them.
+As the sap of the hellebore can be caustic, it is recommended to wear gloves during this seed collecting and planting.

 The hellebore is a long-lived plant and does not tolerate transplanting very well.
-If you must transplant do so when they are young or seedlings.
+If you must transplant them, do so when they are young or seedlings.

-For late season flowers, and deer resistance the Hellebore is a great addition to the garden!
+For late-season flowers, and deer resistance the Hellebore is a great addition to the garden!